Finance Act 2024: tax measures affecting your electric fleet

 Monday to Friday

-The new ecological bonus terms and conditions
+The new terms of the ecological bonus

-As a reminder, the environmental bonus is a measure in force since 2008, created as part of the Grenelle de l'Environnement.
-Its aim is to encourage the purchase or use (long-term leasing) of environmentally-friendly vehicles through the payment of a bonus to private individuals and companies.
-The ecological bonus changed little until 2021, when it was reduced from 7,000 to 6,000 euros for the purchase of an electric car.
-The Finance Act 2024 instigates a more drastic overhaul of this scheme, since the method of calculating the ecological bonus and its conditions of attribution have been completely overhauled since January 1ᵉʳ.
+As a reminder, the environmental bonus is a measure that has been in force since 2008 and was created as part of the Grenelle Environment Forum.
+Its aim is to encourage the purchase or use (long-term leasing) of environmentally-friendly vehicles through the payment of a bonus to private individuals and businesses.
+The ecological bonus changed little until 2021, when it was reduced from €7,000 to €6,000 for the purchase of an electric car.
+The Finance Act 2024 instigates a more drastic overhaul of this scheme since the method of calculating the ecological bonus and its conditions of award have been completely overhauled since 1ᵉʳ January.

 Environmental score

-Other conditions of eligibility for the ecological bonus
+Other conditions of eligibility for the eco-bonus

-Finally, the owner or user of the vehicle undertakes to keep it for a minimum of one year, or to reach a mileage of 6,000 km, before transferring it, reselling it or terminating the leasing contract.
+Finally, the owner or user of the vehicle undertakes to keep it for a minimum of one year or to reach a mileage of 6,000 km before transferring it, reselling it or terminating the leasing contract.

-The order of February 5, 2024 amended the order of December 14, 2023 setting the list of eligible versions of electric passenger cars.
+The Order of 5 February 2024 amended the Order of 14 December 2023 setting the list of eligible versions of electric passenger cars.
 The following models have been added:

 Source : Légifrance

-Assistance reserved for private individuals?
+Aid reserved for private individuals?

-On February 13, 2024, the government sounded the death knell for the ecological bonus awarded to legal entities.
-In concrete terms, companies owning or leasing an electric fleet are deprived of valuable financial assistance, which amounted to 3,000 euros for the acquisition or LDD leasing of a 100% electric car.
+On 13 February 2024, the government sounded the death knell for the ecological bonus awarded to legal entities.
+In concrete terms, companies owning or leasing an electric fleet will be deprived of valuable financial assistance, which amounted to €3,000 for the purchase or LDD lease of a 100 % electric car.

-For private individuals, this assistance is still on the agenda, but lowered by 1,000 euros for the most affluent households.
-The award criteria remain the same: the capped value of the vehicle and the household's reference tax income.
+For private individuals, this aid is still on the agenda, but lowered by €1,000 for the wealthiest households.
+The award criteria remain the same, namely the capped value of the vehicle and the household's reference tax income.

-As of February 13, 2024, the bonus amounts to 4,000 euros (compared with 5,000 euros in 2023).
-However, a supplement of 3,000 euros applies to individuals with a reference tax income of 15,400 euros or less, bringing the bonus down to 7,000 euros, as in previous years.
+From 13 February 2024, the amount of the premium will therefore be 4,000 euros (compared with 5,000 euros in 2023).
+However, an additional €3,000 will apply to individuals with a reference tax income of €15,400 or less, bringing the bonus down to €7,000, as in previous years.

-Used vehicles are no longer included in the scheme (the 1,000-euro bonus is no longer available for the purchase of a used electric car).
+Second-hand vehicles have been removed from the scheme (the €1,000 bonus is no longer available for the purchase of a second-hand electric car).

-Light commercial vehicles (LCVs)
+Light Commercial Vehicles (LCVs)

 The company undertakes to keep the commercial vehicle for at least two years.